lux4rd0/kasa-collector/README.md

 <center><img src="./images/KASA_COLLECTOR-screen_shot-collector_info.jpg"></center>

-**Collector Info**:  Provides observability into how the Sense Collector functions alongside metrics related to the host's performance.
+**Collector Info**:  Provides observability into how the Kasa Collector functions alongside metrics related to the host's performance.
 This dashboard helps understand the performance of the main collector functions to assist with troubleshooting.

-**Epoch Time Difference**: Helps determine if your hosts can keep up with processing messages from the Sense monitor.
-It provides the difference between the host time and the epoch time received in the Sense monitor data.
-Negative numbers mean the Sense monitor is ahead of the hosts.
-Positive numbers mean the host is behind the Sense monitor.
-If the drift trends to the positive, it may also mean that there's just time clock drift.
-Ensure you keep an eye on the NTP time sync on both your host and Sense if there's a large discrepancy.

 **CPU, Load Average, Memory Utilization**:  These panels show host-level details and are not specific to the performance of the docker container.
 Per Process CPU Usage, Netstat, and Processes are particular to the container.